 4. Dried Hominy

-One of my favorite Mexican dishes is posole, a deeply flavored pork and hominy stew that's garnished with fresh additions, such as shredded lettuce and thinly sliced radishes, and scooped up with plenty of crisp tostadas.
-The star of the dish is the hominy, extra-large, puffy corn kernels that achieve their super-sizedom from an ancient process called nixtamalization: dried kernels are soaked with lye, lime, and ash; chemical changes in the corn cause it to swell.
+One of my favorite Mexican dishes is posole, a deeply flavored pork and hominy stew that's garnished with fresh additions such as shredded lettuce and thinly sliced radishes and scooped up with plenty of crisp tostadas.
+The star of the dish is the hominy, extra-large, puffy corn kernels that go through an ancient process called nixtamalization, wherein dried kernels are soaked with lye, lime, and ash; chemical changes in the corn cause it to swell.

 Another time-consuming dish to make, posole prep time is cut down massively by using prepared dried hominy.
 Ask for "sin cabeza" corn — it comes with the small, fibrous base of the kernel already removed, so all you have to do at home is soak it and cook it.